electronic-jedi/schematic-comment-js/README.md

 # schematic-comment-js

-A library for writing comments with diagram detail within source code.
+Write comments with diagram detail for source code.

 ## Capabilities